-The computation of walk probabilities in DiRW is a nuanced process that seamlessly blends topological structure with node profiles, which allows DiRW to delve into the complexities of both high-order and one-order homophily within heterophilous graphs.
+The computation of walk probabilities in DiRW is a nuanced process that seamlessly integrates both the topological structure and node profiles, enabling DiRW to delve into the complexities of both high-order and one-order homophily within heterophilous graphs.

-From the topological perspective, DiRW is designed to unearth \textit{high-order} homophily information which is often embedded within heterophilous graphs~\cite{xie2023pathmlp}.
-The model strategically prioritizes nodes which share a limited amount of common neighbors with the current node, bridging to distant regions of the digraph.
-The topological-based probability measure, denoted as $\mathbf{P}^{topo}$, is crafted to be inversely proportional to the number of common neighbors $\text{Com}(u,v)$ and normalized by the degree $\text{Deg}(v)$ of the candidate node $v$.
+\textbf{Topology-based High-order Probability.} DiRW uncovers high-order homophily information which is often embedded within heterophilous graphs~\cite{xie2023pathmlp} by strategically prioritizing nodes with few common neighbors, thus bridging to distant areas of the graph.
+The topology-based high-order probability $\mathbf{P}^{topo}_u$ is inversely proportional to the number of common neighbors $\text{Com}(u,v)$ and normalized by the degree $\text{Deg}(v)$ of the candidate node $v$:

-Additionally, from the feature standpoint, DiRW captures \textit{one-order} homophily by favoring walks towards neighbors with more similar features, which present stronger homophily.
-The feature-based probability $\mathbf{P}^{feat}$ is calculated based on the cosine similarity between the features of the current node and candidate node.
+\textbf{Feature-based One-order Probability.} From the feature standpoint, DiRW captures one-order homophily by favoring walks towards neighbors with more similar features, which indicate stronger homophily.
+The feature-based one-order probability $\mathbf{P}^{feat}_u$ is calculated based on the cosine similarity between the features of the current node $u$ and candidate node $v$:

-The transition probability from node $u$ to node $v$ in a walk step is determined by aggregating the topological- and feature-based probabilities, which are then normalized by a softmax function.
+The transition probability from node $u$ to node $v$ in a walk step is determined by combining the topology-based and feature-based probabilities, normalized by a softmax function: